-- 7.3.1 The business case clearly defines those outputs which may be captured through routine monitoring. - 7.3.2-The Monitoring and Evaluation framework sets out when and how programmes and projects are reported. - 7.3.3 Evaluation forms are a requirement of the project closure process, and project managers are responsible for identifying at the inception stage what their project is to deliver.
-Detailed evaluation requirements are also a requirement of the project closure form. - 7.3.46.6.1.Evaluation plans will be proportionate and in line with the latest governmentdepartment guidance where relevant.
-For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major, Schemes. - 7.3.5 All monitoring and evaluation arrangements (which will form part of the final business case) and interim and final monitoring and evolution reports, will be published on the CP Combined-Authority website. - 7.3.6 The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
+- 7.3.1 The business case clearly defines those outputs which may be captured through routine monitoring. - 7.3.2 The Monitoring and Evaluation framework sets out when and how programmes and projects are reported. - 7.3.3 Evaluation forms are a requirement of the project closure process, and project managers are responsible for identifying at the inception stage what their project is to deliver.
+Detailed evaluation requirements are also a requirement of the project closure form. - 7.3.46.6.1.
+Evaluation plans-will be proportionate and in line with the latest government department guidance where relevant.
+For example, all transport schemes (over £5m) will follow Monitoring and Evaluation Guidance for Local Authority Major Schemes. - 7.3.5 All monitoring and evaluation arrangements (which will form part of the final business case) and interim and final monitoring and evolution reports, will be published on the CP Combined Authority website. - 7.3.6 The Combined Authority will identify the projects that will be subject to a more detailed evaluation.
 The level of evaluation will depend on the following: - Project funded through growth funding (in the Combined Authority's case the coreagreement with central government to devolve £20m per year over 30 years).
 Therefore, subject to the agreed national evaluation framework, independent evaluation led by SQW Ltd. - Projects funded through other streams and identified as being 'major' in terms of the relative size of the funding and/or the expected benefits to be achieved.
 Therefore, subject to fullindependent evaluation commissioned by the Combined Authority (an example would beevaluating the effectiveness of projects commissioned under the £100m affordable housingfund). - Project identified locally as one where significant learning could be available that would help to inform future policy making either locally or nationally.
-This will include projects that are-
+This will include projects that are innovative or considered 'pilots'.
+Evaluation work in this case would be either becommissioned independently or carried out locally by the Research Team for Cambridgeshire County Council.